 |cache:||restore_cache:, save_cache:||Use the restore and save cache features to control caching in the builds|

 |cache_dir_list:||restore_cache:, save_cache:||Use the restore and save cache features to control caching in the builds|

 |keys:||add_ssh_keys:||Use the add_ssh_keys: element to configure SSH to use the specified keys|

 I hope this post can serve as a guide for developers that are interested in understanding the differences between Shippable configurations and a compatible CircleCI build configuration.
 The reference table listed above shows the common Shippable to CircleCI configuration elements and can be a great starting point for Shippable users interested in migrating their CI/CD pipelines to build, test, and deploy on the CircleCI platform.

-If you get stuck, you can reach out to the CircleCI community via the community forum.
+Ready to switch from Shippable?
+Start building on CircleCI here.
+Additionally, if you get stuck, you can reach out to the CircleCI community via the community forum.